MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 10. Press **Save**
 11. Navigate back to the previous tab with the flow being tested.
 Watch as the flow is run.
 If there are any errors, go back and compare your flow to the example above.
 If the email is sent successfully, you will receive it in your inbox.
 12. Click the back arrow on the command bar
 13. In the **Details** section, notice that the **Status** is set to **On**.
 This means your flow will run whenever a new Visit is created, until you click **Turn off**.
+Any time the flow runs, you will see it added to the **28-day run history** list.
 Leave the flow on.

 # Exercise #2: Create Security Sweep flow

 **Objective:** In this exercise, you will create a Power Automate flow that implements the requirement.
-Security sweep is performed every 15 minutes and security is notified if any of the visitors overstayed their scheduled time.
+A security sweep needs to be performed every 15 minutes, and security should be notified if any of the visitors overstayed their scheduled time.

 ## Task #1: Create flow to retrieve records